jzerbe/aws-glacier-interview-fail/README.md

 2. Iterate: getting the nodes at each level ... building a list
 3. Print off the correctly ordered list
 4. Confuse self by intermingling recursion and iteration
+5. Use up all the interview time without getting anything working

 Who the fuck thinks of that???